 Official sealed transcripts for all bachelor degrees and graduate degree(s).
 The applicant must hold the basic theological degree (Master of Divinity, Master of Ministry, or its equivalent) from an accredited seminary or graduate school of ministry.
-A minimum of 42 hours of theological graduate study beyond the baccalaureate degree is required.
 Students must have a grade point average of 3.0 on a 4.0 scale.

 3 Recommendation Letters

 Download Here.
 One of the recommendation letters must be from the pastor/minister of the local church where the applicant is currently attending; if the applicant is the pastor, then the letter may come from another leader within the church.

 A minimum three years of full-time experience in a ministry vocation.